dputhier/pygtftk/docs/manual/source/developers.rst

    __notes__ = """
-   -- Some notes that will appear when 'gtftk my_command -h' will be called.
+   -- A note that will appear when 'gtftk my_command -h' will be called.
    -- Another note.
 If you want to refer to long form arguments use '\'. e.g -\-distance.
    """